WVUHPC/Introduction-HPC/setup.md

 {: .language-bash}

 Once you enter on the system, you can start typing commands.
 You can open several connections simultaneously.
-Each connection is independent of each other.
+Each connection is independent of each other and you have to authenticate on each new terminal.

 > ## Login on Spruce
 >